Having arrived at the point where the four best candidates have made it through the selection process, the final evaluation stage begins.

 To manage potential on-the-day drop-outs, try to keep in regular contact with your candidates and be sure that expectations are set and agreed.
 In our experience, the inclusion of a presentation can be a contributing factor to candidate drop-out.

-While that this does not mean you shouldn’t include a presentation element; it just needs to be appropriate for the role.
+While that this does not mean you shouldn’t include a presentation element in your recruitment process; it just needs to be appropriate for the role.
 Make sure as well that the candidates are comfortable with presenting – if you can establish early on that a candidate is not serious about the role, they may drop out earlier and allow for another applicant to take their place.

 Running the evaluation interviews